 Applicants should email these materials to the Fannie Kenin Friedman Japanese American Studies Summer Research Grant Committee, c/o Douglas Fix (email@example.com)

-Successful proposals will be announced by April 1, 2018.
+Successful proposals will be announced in early April, 2019.

 Final Project Presentation and Report